ranazsaad/QWeather_Forcasting/README.md

 ## Project Overview

-This project pioneers quantum-enhanced weather prediction by comparing **classical machine learning** with cutting-edge **quantum machine learning** techniques.
-Our focus was to demonstrate quantum advantage in predicting temperature .
+This project investigates the potential of quantum machine learning for temperature forecasting by comparing classical models with quantum approaches.

 We implemented a **Quantum Neural Network** using Qiskit Machine Learning and benchmarked it against classical linear regression, achieving remarkable results with only 2 key features.